Fr0sT-Brutal/awesome-pascal/README.md

 * [GMLib](https://code.google.com/p/gmlibrary) (Google Maps Library) (seems abandoned, active fork on GH [here](https://github.com/bero/GMLibrary) and [here](https://github.com/cadetill/gmlib_v1)). `[Delphi]` Components for Delphi/C++ Builder that encapsulate the GoogleMaps API to administrate a map, markers, polygons, rectangles, polylines,...
 All objects that you can put into a map.

 * [VCL Styles Utils](https://github.com/rruz/vcl-styles-utils). `[Delphi]` Collection of classes and style hooks, which extend, fix QC reports and add new features to the VCL Styles.
 // *Collection of patches/enhancements that promote stock VCL style engine to a new level.
-Styling for Inno setup and NSIS also available.*
+Styling for Inno Setup and NSIS also available.*

 * [TaskbarListComponents](https://github.com/chaosben/theunknownones/tree/master/Components/TaskBarList). `[Delphi]` Set of components designed as Delphi wrappers for the Windows 7 Taskbarlist Interfaces (e.g. ITaskbarlist3)
 // *Requires JVCL*